Extensions

 Install Augury

-Redux DevTools needs a bit of setup to be used in Dev environments but once setup, it is well worth the effort.
-Check out this blog to find out about how to use it in Production.
-It is recommended that the full-featured version be used for development and the restricted one for production.
+Redux DevTools needs a bit of setup to be used in Dev environments but once setup it is well worth the effort It is recommended that the full featured version be used for development and the restricted one for production

 Redux DevTools